witheve/rfcs/proposed/syntax.md

           else 1
 ```

 This is equivalent to a `choose/or` operator, selecting only the first branch with a non-empty body.
-A bug in this program is that if some guest is tagged both `#hungry` and `#vegetarian`, that guest will actually receive 2 burgers.
+A bug in this program is that if some guest is tagged both `#hungry` and `#vegetarian`, that guest will actually receive two burgers.
 Therefore, while order of statements usually does not matter in Eve, `if` statements are one area where it does.

-A final feature of the if statement is mutltiple returns.
+A final feature of the if statement is multiple returns.
 For instance, we could have done this:

 ```
 (burgers, status) = if guest = [@Arthur] then (3, #fed)